Marianne Baudler

 Marianne Baudler (27 April 1921 – 5 March 2003) was a German chemist.
 She is known for her research on phosphorus.

 Life

 Marianne Baudler was born in Stettin.
-She started studying Chemistry at the TH Dresden in April 1940 and finished her studies with a Diplom in 1943.
+She started studying Chemistry at the Technische Hochschule Dresden in April 1940 and finished her studies with a Diplom in 1943.
 From 1943 to 1946, she worked on her dissertation in the group of Franz Fehér at the University of Göttingen.
 Starting in 1949, Baudler performed research at the University of Cologne.
 In 1952, she finished her habilitation.
 In 1963 she became extraordinary professor at the University of Cologne.
 In 1968, the full professorship followed.
 From 1986 on, she was an emeritus professor.